Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Your last victory over me, Wen Chao, he thought.

-It took them days to ride to the Burial Mounds.
+It took them two days to ride to the Burial Mounds.
 Wen Qing had to be slow for what she was holding, and he had to be slow for the terrible pain.
 When they did reach the haunted hills, his protective arrays had already weakened.
-Crows and lizards had come to the edge of half-built houses and started pillaging food reserves.
+Crows and lizards had come to the edge of half-built houses and started pillaging the food reserves.
 The Wen sect people were frightened, but not more so than the dozen other folk Wei Wuxian had gathered in the months since the discussion conference of Lanling.

 He ignored their welcoming and relieved calls when he arrived.
 He stepped down from his horse and went to work on fixing the barriers he had built so that the people here could live without being poisoned.
-Meanwhile, the omega gathered around Wen Qing curiously, asking about what she held and where it had come from.
+Meanwhile, the kunze gathered around Wen Qing curiously, asking about what she held and where it had come from.

 “We found him,” Wen Qing said simply.